17 Perfect Things to Do in Prague in Winter [2024-2025]

 Man on his phone in Prague in winter waiting for customers to approach him for a classic car tour of Prague, leaning on a red car with a temporary roof

-While there is no shortage of affordable or even free walking tours in Prague, in winter, you probably want to be indoors as much as possible.
+While there is no shortage of walking tours in Prague, in the winter, you probably want to be indoors as much as possible.

 So, compromise on a city tour of Prague with a private tour in a vintage car (don’t worry, the cars have heating, blankets, and even removable flap windows to keep out the cold in the winter!)